 That night was cold.

 Elizabeth’s backyard had an awning under which we slept, and under the awning was a rough gravel that poked at our backs the entire night.
-Pain is a brain stimulant a million times stronger than coffee.
-For the entirety of eight hours, my eyes were wide open as I tossed and turned trying to make it all stop.
-And for the first time in my life, I was grateful for the alarm that went off at 6 AM, signaling the end of the night.
+Pain is a brain stimulant a million times stronger than coffee, and so none of us slept a wink.
+For the first time in my life, I was grateful for the alarm that went off at 6 AM, signaling the end of the night.

-It was a somber 5 mile walk to the Central Outreach and Advocacy Center.
-None of us had slept well, and the black trash bags seemed heavier on our backs than they were the previous night.
+It was a somber 5 mile walk to the Central Outreach and Advocacy Center (OAC).
+In our current state of exhaustion, the black trash bags seemed significantly heavier on our backs than they were the previous night.

 But while walking through the city, my groggy mind picked up on something.
-I have an appetite for big cities that was voracious even in my sleep-deprived state.
-Yet, something was wrong.
+I have an appetite for big cities that was voracious and even in my sleep-deprived state, I could tell that something was missing.

-Atlanta is cool, don’t get me wrong.
-The graffiti murals are gorgeous, the walls of overpasses splattered with vibrant blues, reds and yellows.
+Atlanta is beautiful.
+The overpasses we trekked under were donned with the most vibrant street art, plastered across the grimy walls in a breathtaking act of defiance.
 We passed a memorable piece with a huge “CANCER IS BEATABLE” sprawled over it in a gold that seemed to inspire hope in those who saw it.
-The vibrance is in the art, no doubt.
+The city’s life force is in the art, no doubt.

 But as a California native in love with San Francisco, I wondered where the cultural vibrance was.
 Where were the street performers and roadside stalls?
 The caricature artists and landscape painters?
-And while I know every city is different in the way it portrays its diversity and pride, I always thought these would be a constant.
-It just seemed like a good business model.
+And while I know every city is different in the way it portrays its diversity and pride, I always thought these would be a constant, if only because exploiting tourists seemed like a good business model.

 Anyway, once we got to the OAC, we met with Kimberly, the wonderful woman who is the Executive Director and part of the backbone that keeps the organization going.
 She explained to us that the OAC provides many essential services to people experiencing homelessness, such as help in obtaining ID cards, job readiness training, and general advocacy.